bormaxi8080/osint-timeline/DRAFT.md

 Crime Data Frontend.
 Visualization and download tools for exploring the FBI’s Uniform Crime Reporting (UCR) data: https://github.com/fbi-cde/crime-data-frontend

+---

+A simple Python tool to retrieve the current revenue of a company using its stock ticker, powered by [Yahoo Finance](https://finance.yahoo.com/): https://github.com/DarkWebInformer/company-revenue-lookup

 ----

 **OSINT Tools, Services and Investigations:**